Pleasureville, Kentucky

 Pleasureville is a home rule-class city in Henry and Shelby Counties, Kentucky, United States.
-The population was 834 at the time of the 2010 U.S. census.
+As of the 2020 census, Pleasureville had a population of 779.

 History

 In 1784, 30-odd Dutch Huguenot families colonizing present-day Mercer County purchased 10000 acre from Squire Boone.
 They erected a fort for their protection about 1.5 mi east of present-day north Pleasureville.
 Their land was held and cultivated in common, but managed by Abraham Banta.
 It was variously known as "The Dutch Tract", the "Low Dutch Settlement" or "Station", and "Bantatown", but the post office was established as "Pleasureville" c.
 1828, and the city was incorporated under that name in 1842.

 Rennick relates the local story that it derived from a visitor expressing what a pleasure it was to stay among such pleasant people.
 This story was also detailed in an autobiography of Isaac Newton LeCompte in 1919, where he noted, "My Great Uncle, Major Joe LeCompte, who was a politician as well as a soldier, upon his rounds as a candidate for Congress (he was elected four terms) frequently passed through this village and upon one occasion he remarked that every time he passed through he heard the men whistling and the woman singing and suggested that the town should be named Pleasureville, and so it was."
 Others say the area of the post office housed a bordello (at the site of the later Pleasureville Hotel and a present-day apartment building).

 In 1858, the Louisville and Nashville Railroad arrived, but its course ran about a mile south of the former community.
 The post office relocated to the new settlement around the depot in 1874, which received the name "Pleasureville", and the former city became known as "North Pleasureville".
 It received a separate post office under that name in 1879.
 The town and city merged in 1962, although the two halves are still sometimes called "North Town" and "South Town" by locals.